dodyg/practical-aspnetcore/projects/htmx/Readme.md

 # HTMX (40)

-This example shows various examples on how to integrate [HTMX](https://htmx.org/) with ASP.NET Core Minimal API.
-We will be using [HTMX Nuget Package](https://www.nuget.org/packages/Htmx).
-We are using [HTMX 2](https://htmx.org/) in all samples.
+This example shows various examples on how to integrate [HTMX 4](https://four.htmx.org/) with ASP.NET Core Minimal API.
+The samples use the HTMX 4 browser library directly from jsDelivr and do not require an HTMX NuGet package.

 ## AJAX